IMP1/blossom/README.md

 ## Running Blossom

 Programmes can be thought of as functions, that take a single input of a graph.
 As such, both the programme and a *host graph* need to be given to actually execute a programme.

+**Input**:
+By default blossom checks for any command line arguments that are a graph, and then checks whether any graph arguments have been piped to it.
+If you pass the -i flag, you can specify a file to be read containing a graph.

+`blossom connected_points -i "initial_graph"`

+`blossom connected_points "[ 1, 2, 3 | 1->2, 2->3, 3->1 ]"`

+`"[ 1, 2, 3 | 1->2, 2->3, 3->1 ]" | blossom connected_points`

+**Output**:
+By default, blossom outputs its output to the standard output.
+You can instead specify a file as the destination with the -o flag.

+`blossom connected_points -o "resultant_graph"`

+By default, blossom outputs a graph as text (or the special-case graph `invalid`).
+The text outputted is in the format blossom uses to represent graphs.
+You can pass certain flags to change the output format.
+For example, to output in the dot/graphviz output, you can pass the -dot flag.

+`blossom connected_points -i "some_filename" -dot`